Sergeiprogrammer/chinese_C/README.md

 }
 ```

-The preprocessor will convert it back to standard C before compilation.
+The preprocessor will convert it back to standard C before compilation. and it will work like a regular C code without efecting on speed of work

 ---